AlanRace/SpectralAnalysis/README.md

 </p>

 #### Download
 * [Download the latest installer](https://github.com/AlanRace/SpectralAnalysis/releases/).
-This will install the necessary MATLAB Runtime for you.
+This will install SpectralAnalysis and the necessary MATLAB Runtime for you.

 * [Get the latest standalone version](https://github.com/AlanRace/SpectralAnalysis/releases/) if you already have MATLAB Runtime R2020a installed.